-Inviting humor and lightness into all aspects of daily life for inner growth and outwards connection
+Inviting humor and lightness into daily life for levity, stress release, self inquiry and outwards connection

 Unlike humor, lightness requires no interaction, it can simply be present.
-Neuroscience shows that lightness positively influences connections subconsciously, that it can be felt, and is potentially contagious.
+Neuroscience shows that lightness positively influences connection/interactions, that it can be felt subconsciously, and watch out! it’s potentially contagious.

 So what does a Lightfulness Training look like?